kalpit-sharma-dev/multilingual-docai/docs/EVALUATION_DAY_RUNBOOK.md

 ## 1) Prerequisites (host machine)
 - NVIDIA drivers installed and NVIDIA Container Toolkit configured
 - Docker installed and able to run `--gpus all`
-- Outbound internet (or pre-populated `models/` volume) for first-run model downloads
+- No outbound internet required if models are preloaded
 - A large, fast disk for dataset and results (20GB+ dataset)

 ## 2) Prepare dataset on host